georgia-tech-db/evadb/README.md

 [![Build Status](https://travis-ci.org/georgia-tech-db/Eva.svg?branch=master)](https://travis-ci.com/georgia-tech-db/Eva)
 [![Coverage Status](https://coveralls.io/repos/github/georgia-tech-db/Eva/badge.svg?branch=master)](https://coveralls.io/github/georgia-tech-db/Eva?branch=master)
 ### Table of Contents
+* Rule Based Query Optimizer Status
 * Installation
 * Demos
 * Eva core
 * Eva storage
 * Dataset

+### Rule Based Query Optimizer Status
+10/19/2019
+Completed a basic query rewriter.
+The input is a logial plan tree and the output is a new logical plan tree that has been rewritten to be more optimal.
+Implementation Milestones
+* Predicate pushdown
+* Projection pushdown
+* A print function has been inplemented to visualize the created tree.

+To run the newly created code, simply run: python rule_query_optmizer.py
+This file is located in: the query_optimizer folder.

+Implementation that still needs to be done includes linking up the newly created rule base query optimizer, to the rest of EVA.

 ### Installation